Rape Crisis Scotland helpline (5pm-midnight)

 Who We Support And Our Services

+We respect the courage and strength it takes to speak out about your experience whether it has been a recent assault or it happened a long time ago.
+When you contact us we will get in touch with you and talk through what support we offer and offer you an initial appointment.
 Our specialist trauma-informed support services are open to all survivors aged 12 and over, who have experienced any form of sexual violence at any time in their lives, by abusers of any gender.
 This includes rape, sexual assault, sexual abuse, child sexual abuse and commercial sexual exploitation.

+We also provide support to family, friends and partners and agency workers who are in a supportive role.
+We will listen, believe all survivors aged 12 and over, of any: race; ethnicity; age; sexual orientation; disability; gender identity (and non-binary people); class/social status; immigration status; religious and cultural background.
 If English is not you your first language we can arrange for an interpreter.
 If you are Deaf or hard of hearing we can provide support via email.
 We can also arrange for a British Sign Language or signed English interpreter.
-There are two steps to our building and we have a portable ramp to facilitate wheelchair access available by request.

 LGBTI+

 Lesbian, gay, bisexual, trans, intersex and non-binary (LGBTI+) people may experience negative attitudes in society and prejudice, and have concerns about public revelation of their sexual orientation, gender identity or intersex status.
 Our staff have been fully trained to be sensitive, informed and respectful in all our spaces through specialist awareness raising training.
+Our service is open to anyone who self identifies as a woman, trans woman, trans man or non-binary person.
+We offer a person-centred service to all survivors who use our service.
+Read ERCC’s Trans Inclusion Statement here.
+In 2020 we were awarded the LGBT Scotland Gold Charter Mark in recognition of our work to make ERCC a LGBTI+ inclusive organisation and reduce barriers to our service.

 CONFIDENTIALITY